art-abdulwadud/build-a-survey/README.md

 ```
 <textarea placeholder="Please send us a feedback..." name="feedback" cols="25" rows="7" required></textarea>
 ```
-You can set the rows and columns to your custom preference.
+You can set the rows and columns attributes to your custom preference.
 They determin the height and width of the textarea.

 For creating a submit input
 ```
 <input type="submit" value="Submit">
 ```
-You can set the value to whatever you please
+You can set the value attribute to whatever you please

 And finally, you can wrap all this tags within a form tag
 ```